adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.1.31 =
+* Added title tags to links on the settings page.

 = 1.1.30 =
 * Added widget help link.